Mary Portas: Personal life

-Portas was married to chemical engineer and Unilever executive Graham Portas for 14 years; they had two children.
-Portas later lived with Melanie Rickey in Primrose Hill with her children and their son after a divorce from her husband.
+Portas married chemical engineer and Unilever executive Graham Portas in 1990; they had two children, Mylo and Verity.
+After divorcing her husband in 2003, Portas met fashion journalist Melanie Rickey and came out as a lesbian the same year; they lived in Primrose Hill with her children and their son Horatio, who was carried by Rickey and born in 2012 via IVF after a sperm donation from Portas' brother.

+Portas and Rickey entered a civil partnership in 2010..
 On 29 March 2014, Portas attended the "I Do To Equal Marriage" event, which celebrated the introduction of same-sex marriage in England and Wales.

 At one minute past midnight on 10 December 2014, Portas and Rickey became one of the first couples in the UK to convert their civil partnership to a marriage, following a parliamentary change to the Marriage Act.
 The pair announced their separation on 17 May 2019.
 Portas started a new relationship in 2022 and prefers to keep the details private.

 She spends her money on art, wine, theatre and chocolate, and enjoys gardening.
 She was named as one of the top 100 Tweeters in the UK by The Independent in 2011.

 Portas' best friend is Katharine McMahon.

 Portas was appointed Officer of the Order of the British Empire (OBE) in the 2024 New Year Honours for services to business, broadcasting and charity.